Horse racing in India

 Horse racing in India is over 200 years old.
 The first racecourse in the country was set up in Madras in 1777.
-Today, India has a very well established racing and breeding industry, and the sport is conducted on nine racetracks by six racing authorities.
+Today, India has a very well-established horse racing and breeding industry, the sport is conducted on nine racetracks by six racing authorities.

-Racing is restricted to Indian-bred racehorses and India has a well established breeding industry with stallions imported from all over the world.
+Racing is restricted to Indian-bred racehorses, India has a well-established breeding industry with stallions imported from around the world.
 The Indian Stud Book maintains records of all thoroughbred breeding activity in India.

-India have main punters musugu Kiran Kumar and DN kempegowda rule the betting of horseracing.
 India has a mixture of both pool betting and traditional bookmakers.